HedgeCore-Protocol/hedgecore-docs/content/docs/features/use-cases.md

 ---
 title: "Use Cases"
-description: "Real-world applications and scenarios for HedgeCore protocol"
+description: "Real-world applications and scenarios for StoneYield protocol"
 prev: "features/key-features"
 ---